 Design engineering associated with decentralized data-driven decision making, autonomy, secure design and manufacturing, online design and manufacturing marketplaces.

 Design automation and decision making based on smart manufacturing systems modeling and simulation, performance measure, economies of scale and scope, valuation and cost accounting of product realization.

 Design education, workforce development, cyber training, distributed learning, and cognitive assistance for smart factories and Industry 4.0.

-Submission deadline: August 31, 2020; initial review completed: November 30, 2020; final decision: January 31, 2021; publication: May 1, 2021.
+Submission deadline: extended to September 15, 2020; initial review completed: November 30, 2020; final decision: January 31, 2021; publication: May 1, 2021.
 Papers received after the submission deadline may still be considered for the special issue, if time and space permits.